Innovation Cycles and Civilizational Renormalization

 Saturation Dynamics

 As intervention saturation approaches, global coordination and long-horizon planning become increasingly expensive.
 Agents respond rationally by shortening time horizons and shifting toward local optimization.
 This manifests as fragmentation, defensive behavior, rent-seeking, norm hardening, and conflict over fixed resources.
-Innovation doesn’t disappear but becomes incremental, recombinatory, or cosmetic—focused on extracting the last remaining gains from a saturated intervention space rather than opening new ones.
+Innovation does not disappear but becomes incremental, recombinatory, or cosmetic—focused on extracting the last remaining gains from a saturated intervention space rather than opening new ones.

 These behaviors are not moral failures or cultural accidents.
 They are predictable responses to a system operating beyond the scalable domain of its underlying intervention portfolio.
-The simulation horizons framework explains this transition: when coordination costs exceed the returns from strategic planning, agents rationally collapse from game-theoretic reasoning to gradient-following behavior.
+The simulation horizons analysis explains this transition: when coordination costs exceed the returns from strategic planning, agents rationally collapse from game-theoretic reasoning to gradient-following behavior.
 The shift from long-horizon strategy to short-horizon reaction is a diagnostic signal of approaching saturation.

 The Ladder